|

 Salt and Pepper

-turmeric and chopped onions, and sauté till brown.
-Put garlic, ginger, cumin and
+chopped onions, and sauté till brown.
+Put garlic, ginger, cumin and curry

-begin adding mustard greens in batches.
-Let each batch of the greens wilt down
+medium, and begin adding mustard greens in batches.
+Let each batch of the

 Lamb Cauliflower Tarkari